Dexter Lawrence

-Dexter Lawrence (born November 12, 1997), nicknamed "Sexy Dexy", is an American professional football nose tackle for the New York Giants of the National Football League (NFL).
-He played college football for the Clemson Tigers.
+Dexter Lawrence II (born November 12, 1997), is an American professional football nose tackle for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the New York Giants in the first round of the 2019 NFL draft.

 Early life

 Lawrence played his entire high school football career at Wake Forest High School.
 In his sophomore and junior years, Wake Forest made it to the NCHSAA 4AA state championship game, finishing as runner-up against Mallard Creek High School both times.
 During his high school career, Lawrence was credited with 28.0 sacks, 204 tackles, 6 forced fumbles and 1 interception.

 The nation's 2nd ranked recruit, Lawrence was the highest ranked prospect to ever come out of the state of North Carolina.
 He considered multiple schools, including Clemson Tigers, Florida Gators, Florida State Seminoles, Alabama Crimson Tide and NC State Wolfpack.
 In the end, he signed with Clemson.